ThalesBMC/Face-Recognition-API/README.md

-My node api for Face Recognition.
+My Node api with a Api of Face Recognition.
 Just put your Clarifai API Key in the controllers/image.js and put the database,user and the password in server.js